-- The Pro 2 2000 has a Lithium-Ion battery offering 2 weeks battery life compared to the Nickel Metal Hydride in the 600, that offers just 7 days.
+- The Pro 2 2000 has a Lithium-Ion battery offering 2 weeks battery life compared to the Nickel Metal Hydride in the 600, that offers up to 10 days.

 - The Pro 600 is available in 4 different variants compared to the Pro 2 2000 that is available in 3 variants each – Each variant has a different brush head.

-- The Pro 2 2000 comes in Blue/White or Pink/White whilst the Pro 600 comes in a Pale Blue/White.
+- The Pro 2 2000 comes in Blue/White, Pink/White or White/White whilst the Pro 600 comes in a Pale Blue/White or Pink/White.